genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 -	`@Title` could be used to provide a human-readable name for a metadata field to be displayed in a grid column.
 -	`@Description` could be used to provide tooltip information when hovering over that column header.

-You can find more information on our page about [metadata annotations](../../../server/inter-process-messages/metadata-annotations/).
+You can find more information in our page about [metadata annotations](../../../server/inter-process-messages/metadata-annotations/).

 ## Read-only values
 Read-only values can be exposed inside a Kotlin companion object and can be as complex as any other metadata field definition.
 In the example below, the enhanced `SetLogLevel` class provides information about the default LogLevel: